Jesse Freeston: Officer Bubbles

 Also following the G-20, Freeston released a mini-documentary based around the experience of lawyer Riali Johanesson during the mass arrest of anti-G20 activists in the working-class Toronto neighborhood of Parkdale.
 Johanesson was detained without charges when she arrived to provide legal advice to a client who had been detained without charges.
 Freeston and colleague Nazrul Islam captured footage of Toronto Police 52 Division Constable Adam Josephs threatening a G-20 protester for blowing bubbles.
 A short YouTube video of the confrontation was released as a supplement to the longer Parkdale video.
 The shorter video received more than 1,000,000 views and was commented on by international news outlets as far away as Fox News in the United States and ABC National News in Australia.
 In an appearance on Dan Speerin's show Truth Mashup lamented the "YouTube physics" that saw the "Officer Bubbles" video skyrocket to stardom while the longer Parkdale video was "weighed down by all the context".

 Josephs quickly became infamous in Toronto under the nickname "Officer Bubbles".
 According to Jesse McLean of the Toronto Star, "The original video of Const.
 Josephs became a symbol for what many viewed as heavy-handed policing during the G20 summit that brought world leaders to Toronto in June."

 Josephs, with the support of the Toronto Police Union, filed a defamation lawsuit against Google-owned YouTube, a user who posted a "collection of eight cartoons… that show a police officer resembling Josephs engaging in abusive acts of power" and 24 additional YouTube users that commented on the cartoons.
 The animations depict "Officer Bubbles" arresting Santa Claus and Barack Obama, punching a news photographer, and overreacting in various ways.
 Josephs' lawsuit also targets 24 YouTube users who commented on the animation.
 However the lawsuit did not target the original news video.

 The cartoons were removed by YouTube but copies were immediately uploaded by dozens of other YouTube users.
 Legal commentators across the spectrum said the lawsuit had zero chance of success and views of the original video tripled as a result of the lawsuit.

-TeleSUR
+Telesur

-In 2012, Freeston made three 30-minute documentaries for the Latin American television network, TeleSUR.
+In 2012, Freeston made three 30-minute documentaries for the Venezuelan government television propaganda network, Telesur.
 Informar y Resistir en Honduras details the repression of critical journalists in post-coup Honduras, and includes interviews with numerous survivors. ¿Un sueño aplazado? is a look at activism in the United States following the Occupy Wall Street movement.
-Also in the U.S., Todo está bien argues that the two major political parties deny the true nature of the ongoing economic crisis, the film focuses on the regions of Detroit and Central Appalachia, alongside interviews with Noam Chomsky and Richard D. Wolff.
+Also in the U.S., Todo está bien argues that the two major political parties deny the true nature of the 2008 financial crisis, the film focuses on the regions of Detroit and Central Appalachia, alongside interviews with Noam Chomsky and Richard D. Wolff.